-GASB issued Statement No. 80, Blending Requirements for Certain Component Units.
-The objective of this Statement is to improve financial reporting by clarifying the financial statement presentation requirements for certain component units.
+GASB Statement No. 85, Omnibus 2017.
+The objective of this Statement is to address practice issues that have been identified during implementation and application of certain GASB Statements.
+This Statement addresses a variety of topics including issues relating to blending component units, goodwill, fair value measurement and application, and postemployment benefits (pensions and other postemployment benefits (OPEB)).
 The Library has not yet determined the impact of this Statement.
-It is required to be adopted with the April 30, 2018 financial statements.
+It is required to be adopted with the April 30, 2019, financial statements.

-GASB issued Statement No. 81, Irrevocable Split-Interest Agreements.
-The objective of this Statement is to improve accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
+GASB Statement No. 86, Certain Debt Extinguishment Issues.
+The objective of this Statement is to improve consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources (resources other than the proceeds of refunding debt) are placed in an irrevocable trust for the sole purpose of extinguishing debt.
+This statement also improves accounting and financial reporting for prepaid insurance on debt that is extinguished and notes to the financial statements for debt that is defeased in substance.
 The Library has not yet determined the impact of this Statement.
-It is required to be adopted with the April 30, 2018 financial statements.
+It is required to be adopted with the April 30, 2019, financial statements.